 - Refrigerator: 50 dB

-- Hairdryer: 70 to 90 dB
+- Hair dryer: 70 to 90 dB

 - Motorcycle: 95 to 110 dB

-Wheel kits may also be sold separately so that you can add them to your existing generator or replace an older wheel kit that isn’t operating properly anymore.
-Either way, having a wheel kit will make the transportation of your dual fuel generator much easier.
+You can also purchase a wheel kit separately to add to your existing generator or replace an older wheel kit that doesn’t work well anymore.
+Either way, a wheel kit makes transportation of portable dual fuel generators much easier.